-A bunion is a bony lump that develops at the main joint between the big toe and the foot.
-It forms when your big toe pushes inwards towards the smaller toes, pulling the joint out of line.
+- A bunion is a bony lump that forms at your main big toe joint, when the joint is pulled out of line.

 What is a bunion?

 Bunions are a common foot condition.
 It’s also known as hallux valgus.
 A bunion is a bony lump that develops at the main joint between the big toe and the foot.
 The bunion forms when the big toe moves towards the other toes, pulling the joint out of line.
 As bunions develop, your big toe will become more angled.

 Some people get a smaller bunion, known as a bunionette, in the joint of the smallest toe.

 Bunions usually develop slowly, and many people have them for years with no problems at all.
 However, some people find:

 - the bunion can push their toes and feet out of shape

 - the skin covering the bunion can become red and inflamed or calloused (an area of hard, thick skin)